ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/login-page.md

 }
 ```

 Notice that the `email` and `password` objects both have a `$model` value.
-This property is directly tied to the model value we set up in our `data()` object, so we can use it as a `v-model` in our inputs.
+This property is directly tied to the reference objects we created and configured in our `setup()` method, so we can use it as a `v-model` in our inputs.
 Let's configured our inputs right now to use it.

 ```html
 <ion-item>